Binaari/BinaariLibrary/README.md

-# BinarieLibrary
+# BinääriLibrary
-Library for the Binarie I/O prototyping shield for Arduino
+Library for the Binääri I/O prototyping shield for Arduino